 11. Check to see how much a car’s oil change costs

 Vehicle maintenance is very important when factoring in which type of car to buy.
 These are the types of expenditures that in the long run can be less painful if planned for in advance.
 Vehicle parts, tires, and regular maintenance can all end up costing more if not planned for when budgeting because you will have to take from another part of your budget to cover these costs if they are not properly planned.

 Avoid taking your children with you when shopping for vehicles.
 They will distract you from your final goal.
 They will input their ideas and help the salesperson drive up the cost of the “chosen” vehicle.
 These types of distractions can hurt your car buying experience, so do it while they are in school.

-Sometimes it helps to bring a friend, family member or a supportive person with you for vehicle purchases.
-It can help you to decide what’s right for you and your family while giving you the support to remain strong and stick to your budget.
+Sometimes it helps to bring a friend, family member, or a supportive person with you for vehicle purchases.
+It can help you decide what’s right for you and your family while giving you the support to remain strong and stick to your budget.

 Lastly, do not forget to negotiate.
 Negotiating with salespeople helps to lower your sticker price and get you the best possible deal for your budget.